akuznetsova/spf-2024/bibliography/index.md

 In this paper, Lebreuilly et. al. investigate the formation of protoplanetary disks and emphasize the importance of the magnetic field (and in particular, the non-ideal MHD physics such as ambipolar diffusion) and raditive transfer within the core collapse model of a $1000M_\odot$.
 They look into three models and find that without a magnetic field, it is impossible to reach the expected Class 0 disk structure.

 Aleksandra made it quite clear to us in class how important a magnetic field is to the structure of a disk, as well as how dust is influenced by magnetic field effects!

+[(Kratter et. al, 2016)](https://ui.adsabs.harvard.edu/abs/2016ARA&A..54..271K/abstract) *Gravitational Instabilities in Circumstellar Disks*

+This paper is a review of disks around young stars, focusing specifically on the growth of gravitational instabilities (GI).
+The authors first begin with an overview of the observational techniques used to identify disks, as well as a description of the evidence collected at the time.
+Next, the authors introduce the concept of GI using both the Toomre Q parameter, as well as the cooling time of the disk vs rotational period.
+The authors explore in detail what conditions cause this GI to grow, eventually leading to fragmentation of the disk.

+This paper is an excellent resource to use in conjunction with our lectures both on disk observations, as well as instabilities.
+As this is a review paper, extra care is taken to explain the concepts, further expanding on the material covered in class.